caoimheD/pp5-ecommerce-store/README.md

 This website was deployed through Heroku.
 Cloudinary was used for static and media files.

 A new app was created in Heroku and then linked to the Github repository.
 The app was configured in the settings tab and the 'config vars' were set to include database information, along with Cloudinary, email and port details.
 The database URL points to the database in ElephantSQL.

+Other config vars include the Stripe API keys and webhook key.
+These ensure that the deployed version of the site has the correct Stripe implementation for payment processing.

 Automatic deployments were enabled and a final manual deployment was also done, to ensure all changes on the repository were reflected on the final deployed version.